Internal Medicine Residency Program

 On most inpatient services, each intern will admit 2-3 patients per admitting day and will carry an average census of 6-8 patients (maximum of 8 patients).

 However, census varies from service to service with the higher intensity services, such as Hematology/Oncology, having slightly fewer patients.
 Intern services are strictly "capped" at 8 patients and interns may admit no more than 5 new patients in a 24 hour period.

 2015 R2 Retreat

 We have a very strong continuity clinic located at the California Campus which is a 7-minute shuttle ride from the main inpatient campus.
 The clinic offers exposure to a broad range of patients in a well-supervised setting.
 We believe that our outpatient clinic is one of the best available to train residents in outpatient primary care medicine.
 The patient base includes 50% HMO patients.
 Most of these patients work in the local community.
 Approximately 25% of our ambulatory patients are Medicare seniors (age>65), and twenty five percent age indigent (Medicaid).

-All residents in the three year program spend one half-day every week in the outpatient continuity clinic beginning in the R-1 year.
-In addition, house staff in the three-year program have four mandatory rotations in the outpatient setting over the course of the three years (including one ER month, 2.5 ambulatory care months and one month of geriatrics).
+All residents in the three year program spend one half-day every 1-2 weeks in the outpatient continuity clinic beginning in the R-1 year.
+In addition, house staff in the three-year program have four mandatory rotations in the outpatient setting over the course of the three years (including one ER month, four ambulatory care months and two weeks of geriatrics).
 The ambulatory care rotations include exposure to the following activities: urgent care of the uninsured ("Free Clinic"), office orthopedics, dermatology, geriatrics, travel medicine, podiatry, rheumatology, among others.

 Elective months can be devoted to further enhancing primary care exposure.
 Residents can choose to work for one month in the office of a group of primary care internists and/or care for indigent ambulatory patients.